JestrTulip/CSF/csf_assign02/README.txt

 For Milestone 2: Kedar worked on in_bounds, compute_index, set_pixel and draw_pixel.
 Dayann worked on all the gets and the blend_components function.

+For Milestone 3: Kedar worked on the initial implementation for every function, and Dayann resolved any and all errors found in the implementation of the functions.
+Dayann added more tests for the functions, and added comments for each line.